jceb/summer/README.md

 summer
 ======

-Sum values in colum and print result
+Sum values in column and print result